ML Systems Research Intern @ Embedded LLM — Singapore

-I'm a GPU/ML systems researcher writing portable GPU kernels that fuse and accelerate biological and medical foundation models across NVIDIA and AMD hardware, turning order-of-magnitude speedups into clinically and scientifically usable systems.
+I'm Manpreet Singh, a B.E.
+Computer Engineering student at Thapar Institute (2023–2027, CGPA 9.22) and an ML Systems Research Intern at Embedded LLM, Singapore.
+I write portable GPU kernels that fuse and accelerate biological and medical foundation models across NVIDIA and AMD hardware, turning order-of-magnitude speedups into clinically and scientifically usable systems.

 Custom Triton kernels for AlphaGenome (5.05× faster, ~0.99999997 cosine similarity) and Enformer across 196K-base DNA: 1.43× on MI300X, 1.82× on H100.